Beta-propeller phytase: Calcium dependence and inhibitors

 BPPs are calcium dependent metalloproteins.
 Their active site has a number of calcium cations (Ca2+) bound to it via negatively charged amino acid carboxylate groups.
 Positive calcium ions are needed to make binding of the negative phytate electrically favorable.
 Binding happens via phytate's negatively charged phosphate groups along with certain positive amino acid residues of the BPP which bind directly to the phytate.
 Ca2+ concentrations also have an effect on BPP pH optima and thermostability: e.g. with Bacillus sp.
 KHU-10 BPP the activity is highest with 10 mM of added CaCl2 at 60 °C and pH 6–9.5.
 Without added CaCl2 the pH highest activity is at 40 °C and pH 6.5–8.5.

 Removal of Ca2+ leads to the loss of catalytic activity which is why Ca2+ chelating EDTA inhibits BPPs.
 Certain point mutations of the calcium binding amino acids also stops enzyme function.
 Divalent ions like Cd2+, Mn2+, Cu2+, Ba2+, Hg2+, Zn2+, Co2+ and Fe2+ inhibit BPPs by replacing Ca2+ within the enzyme.
-This is probably due to the fact that these cations are too small in comparison to Ca2+ ions, which have a Van der Waals radius (WDV) of 0.99 Å. Co2+ has VDW of 0.74 Å for example and is thus probably too small to carry out the same tasks that Ca2+ can.
+This is probably because these cations are too small in comparison to Ca2+ ions, which have a Van der Waals radius (WDV) of 0.99 Å. Co2+ has VDW of 0.74 Å for example and is thus probably too small to carry out the same tasks that Ca2+ can.
 However, Sr2+ ions can replace Ca2+ at least in certain cases without total loss of catalytic function.
 Sr2+ VDW radius is 1.12 Å, and is similar to that of Ca2+.
 Similar compatibility between different ions can be seen in some other enzymes, too.

 High Ca2+ concentration can enhance BPP catalysis rate up to a limit.
 When Ca2+ concentration surpasses this limit, extra Ca2+ ions begin to work as competitive inhibitors.
 High concentrations of free phytate which not bound to Ca2+ also inhibits BPPs.
 This happens possibly via free phytate mediated chelation of the Ca2+ bound to BPPs.

 Other types of inhibitors include oxyanionic (oxygen binding) molybdate, tungstate and vanadate.
 It has been suggested that inhibition with these oxyanions happens because they form trigonal bipyramidal complexes within the active site of the enzyme which are similar to the transition state of the phytate's phosphate group during its hydrolysis.
 Orthophosphate which is released from phytic acid works as a competitive inhibitor of BPPs.
 Phytic acid analogue myo-inositol-hexasulphate (IHS) inhibits BPPs and this has been used as an aid in BPP structural studies due to its similarity with phytic acid (see 3AMR).